 Halloween in the mountains has a unique and special vibe to it but remember you must have a costume to truly enjoy the fun, and bring snow boots!
-Ullr loves Halloween and he often hits Whistler Village with the first snowfall of the year on November 1.
+Ullr, god of snow, also loves Halloween and he often hits Whistler Village with the first snowfall of the year on November 1.

 Whistler Frights and Delights: Trick-or-Treating in Whistler Village

-October 26 – 28, Whistler Village Stroll
+October 25 – 27, Participating retailers on the Whistler Village Stroll

-Thursday, October 25, 3:30 – 4:30 PM, Maury Young Arts Centre, Whistler Village
+Saturday October 26, 11 AM – 4 PM, Maury Young Arts Centre, Whistler Village

 The Rocky Horror Picture Show

-Sunday, October 28, 7:30 PM, Maury Young Arts Centre
+Saturday, October 26, 9 PM, Maury Young Arts Centre, Whistler Village

 Heavy Hitting HorrorFest